neilotoole/fifomu/README.md

 [`fifomu`](https://pkg.go.dev/github.com/neilotoole/fifomu) is a Go package that provides a [`Mutex`](https://pkg.go.dev/github.com/neilotoole/fifomu#Mutex) whose [`Lock`](https://pkg.go.dev/github.com/neilotoole/fifomu#Mutex.Lock) method returns the lock to callers in FIFO call order.
-This is unlike [`sync.Mutex`](https://pkg.go.dev/sync#Mutex), where a single goroutine can repeatedly lock and unlock and relock the mutex without handing off to other lock waiter goroutines (until after a 1ms starvation threshold, at which point `sync.Mutex` enters "starvation mode" for those starved waiters, but that's too late for our use case).
+This is in contrast to [`sync.Mutex`](https://pkg.go.dev/sync#Mutex), where a single goroutine can repeatedly lock and unlock and relock the mutex without handing off to other lock waiter goroutines (that is, until after a 1ms starvation threshold, at which point `sync.Mutex` enters a FIFO "starvation mode" for those starved waiters, but that's too late for some use cases).

 `fifomu.Mutex` implements the exported methods of `sync.Mutex` and thus is a drop-in replacement (and by extension, also implements [`sync.Locker`](https://pkg.go.dev/sync#Locker)).
 It also provides a bonus context-aware [`LockContext`](https://pkg.go.dev/github.com/neilotoole/fifomu#Mutex.LockContext) method.

-Note: unless you need the FIFO behavior, you should prefer `sync.Mutex` because, for typical workloads, its "greedy-relock" behavior requires less goroutine switching and yields better performance.
+Note: unless you need the FIFO behavior, you should prefer `sync.Mutex`.
+For typical workloads, its "greedy-relock" behavior requires less goroutine switching and yields better performance.
 See the [benchmarks](#benchmarks) section below.